jeremyckahn/shifty/tutorials/getting-started.md

 ## Creating a tween

-This simplest way create a tween is to use {@link shifty.tween}:
+This simplest way create a tween is to use {@link Tweenable.tween}:

 ```javascript
 import { tween } from 'shifty'